Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 ## Case

-1. The case shall encase the the board.
+1. The case shall encase and protect the the board.
-2. The case shall protect the board if a drop occurs.
-3. The case shall have openings for the display, controls, and ports.
+2. The case shall have openings for the display, controls, buttons, and ports.
+3. The case shall have mounting points to secure the board.
+4. The case shall include (raised bezel and extended/recessed buttons?)

 # Resources and Timeline